 The agenda and summaries of presentations are not yet available.
 Sign up to the mailing list to be notified.

 Please apply to present via the Abstract Submission Template.
-The deadline to submit is December 15th, 2017.
+The deadline to submit has been extended to January 19th, 2018.

 Student travel assistance is available: To apply, please download the request form.

 Increase the knowledge of landscape-scale relationships through the integration of new technologies (e.g. GIS and digital soil mapping) and extensive regional soil survey information available from the Soil Landscapes of Canada database

 (Tuesday Feb 20th at 3:00-5:30 pm) This pre-workshop activity is for environmental and reclamation practitioners as well as others who are interested in learning more about the genesis and classification of the Anthroposolic soil order.
 Download Summary

 Oral and poster presentations include: keynote papers focussed on the workshop theme, technical papers within four distinct fields, and volunteer papers.
 Currently the five technical groups are: Land Use, Soil Fertility, Land Reclamation, Forest, Riparian and Wetland Soils and Pedogenesis and Soil Inventory.

 The Alberta Soil Science Workshop is held to facilitate regional interaction among professionals in soil science.
 Typically 100 to 150 participants gather for a 1 to 2 day program.

 Workshop participants include a diversity of professionals from private industry (e.g. consultants in agronomy, pedology, reclamation, remediation, and environmental services; chemists from commercial analytical laboratories), government (federal, provincial, municipal) and academia (universities and colleges).

 The workshop is graduate student-friendly, providing an excellent opportunity to enhance presentation skills in a supportive setting (travel bursaries are available for out-of-town students; awards are made for the best student presentations).